 Older Mac systems allowed you to change your Mac’s Security & Privacy settings to allow any app to run, but that options been removed.
 In macOS 10.12 and higher, your choices are “Allow apps downloaded from Mac App Store” and “Allow apps downloaded from Mac App Store and identified developers.”
 See the screenshot below.

 Now, if you look around the internet, you’re sure to find instructions for changing your Gatekeeper security settings via the Terminal so that any app will open.
 I wouldn’t do that– if you do, you’re asking for trouble, and this is trouble Apple went to pains to protect you from.
 Instead, the thing to do is to leave your Security settings alone, and to grant permission to apps on a case by case basis.

 It’s easy: just hold the Control key down and click on the app that won’t open.
 You’ll get this menu:

-Choose “Open” (right at the top) and you get this box.
+Choose “Open” (the very first item in the menu, at the top) and you get this box.
 It looks a lot like the one you got when you double-clicked the app, but it’s not the same: